OrderAndCh4oS/Graph-Editor-Backend/README.md

+# Graph Editor API

 Backend for Graph Editor, a Node Express app using Sequelize and GraphQL.
 All wrapped up in a docker image.

+The frontend can be found here: https://github.com/sarcoma/Graph-Editor

 ## Set Up